2420030276/git-basics/readme.txt

 Git
 file.
 Edited from GitHub
-This change is from feature branch.
+This change is from FEATURE branch.